Despensa Antigorgojos – Guía Definitiva

 Grain Quality

-Look for freshly packed lots: uniform color, no rancid smell.
+Look for freshly packed batches: uniform color, no rancid smell.
 Remove foreign particles and broken seeds.

 ⚠️